KENTUCKY REGIONAL EXTENSION CENTER

 Please note all providers who are covered entities under HIPAA are required to perform a Security Risk Analysis.

-Why Do I Need an SRA?
+Why Do I Need a Security Risk Analysis (SRA)?

 KENTUCKY REC HIPAA NEWS